fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 # Code below omitted 👇
 ```

-This will validate that all the data that we promised is there, and will remove any data we didn't declare.
+This will validate that all the data that we promised is there and will remove any data we didn't declare.

 !!! tip
-    This filtering could be very important, and could be a very good security feature, for example to make sure you filter private data, hashed passwords, etc.
+    This filtering could be very important and could be a very good security feature, for example, to make sure you filter private data, hashed passwords, etc.

     You can read more about it in the <a href="https://fastapi.tiangolo.com/tutorial/response-model/" class="external-link" target="_blank">FastAPI docs about Response Model</a>.

-In particular, it will make sure that the `id` is there, and that it is indeed an integer (and not `None`).
+In particular, it will make sure that the `id` is there and that it is indeed an integer (and not `None`).

 ## Shared Fields

 But looking closely, we could see that these models have a lot of **duplicated information**.

-All **the 3 models** declare that thay share some **common fields** that look exactly the same:
+All **the 3 models** declare that they share some **common fields** that look exactly the same:

 * `name`, required
 * `secret_name`, required
 * `age`, optional

-And then they declare other fields with some differences (in this case only about the `id`).
+And then they declare other fields with some differences (in this case, only about the `id`).

 We want to **avoid duplicated information** if possible.

-This is important if, for example, in the future we decide to **refactor the code** and rename one field (column).
+This is important if, for example, in the future, we decide to **refactor the code** and rename one field (column).
 For example, from `secret_name` to `secret_identity`.

 If we have that duplicated in multiple models, we could easily forget to update one of them.
 But if we **avoid duplication**, there's only one place that would need updating. ✨